 Deutsche Bank AG (XETRA: DBKGn.DE / NYSE: DB) today announced its intention to issue securities that qualify as Additional Tier 1 (AT1) capital instruments.

-The issuance with first call date on 30 October 2028 is of benchmark size.
-It supports Deutsche Bank in addressing Pillar 1 and 2 AT1 requirements.
+The issuance with first call date on 30 November 2027 is of benchmark size.
+It will support Deutsche Bank’s Tier 1 leverage ratio and its Pillar 1 and 2 AT1 requirements.

 The securities of Deutsche Bank AG mentioned in this release have not been registered under the Securities Act of 1933, as amended (“Securities Act”) and will be issued under “Regulation S” of the Securities Act only and may not be offered, sold or delivered within the United States absent registration under the Securities Act or an exemption from registration requirements.

 Deutsche Bank provides retail and private banking, corporate and transaction banking, lending, asset and wealth management products and services as well as focused investment banking to private individuals, small and medium-sized companies, corporations, governments and institutional investors.
 Deutsche Bank is the leading bank in Germany with strong European roots and a global network.

 This release contains forward-looking statements.
 Forward-looking statements are statements that are not historical facts; they include statements about our beliefs and expectations and the assumptions underlying them.
 These statements are based on plans, estimates and projections as they are currently available to the management of Deutsche Bank.
 Forward-looking statements therefore speak only as of the date they are made, and we undertake no obligation to update publicly any of them in light of new information or future events.

 By their very nature, forward-looking statements involve risks and uncertainties.
 A number of important factors could therefore cause actual results to differ materially from those contained in any forward-looking statement.